Measureit/Measureit.github.io/docs/_posts/2021-05-21-github_action_for_dotnet.md

 I would like to split my automation process for 3 main blocks.
 Blocks definition will be put into separate files in **.github\workflows** directory.

 *   **continouse-integration.yaml**
-    > Trigger: push on master or develop
+    > Trigger: push or pull request on master or develop
     >
     > Motivation: build and test source code
 *   **code-analysis.yaml**
+    > Trigger: push or pull request on master
+    >
     > Trigger: cron job on master
     >
     > Motivation: generate code quality metrics